bpoole53/ben-poole-portfolio-project/README.md

 ## Usage

-To see semantic tags and commenting in action and how it can help make html and CSS more accessible.
+To learn more about me and see adaptive styling and active links in action!

 ## Credits